 Dr. Mez completed his undergraduate studies at Cornell University and earned his medical degree from the University of Maryland School of Medicine.
 He completed residency training in Neurology at Massachusetts General and Brigham and Women’s Hospitals.
 He completed a clinical fellowship in Aging and Dementia and a research fellowship in Neuroepidemiology at Columbia University.
 During fellowship training, he also earned a Masters in Biostatistics with a focus on Statistical Genetics from the Mailman School of Public Health at Columbia.
-In 2013, he became an Assistant Professor of Neurology at Boston University School of Medicine.
+In 2013, he became an Assistant Professor of Neurology at Boston University (BU) School of Medicine.
+In 2014, he became Associate Director of the BU Alzheimer’s Disease Center (ADC) Clinical Core.

 Awards and Memberships

-Dr. Mez is a 2015 Spivack Neuroscience Scholar.
-He is a recipient of a K23 Mentored Patient-Oriented Research Career Development Award from the National Institute on Aging.
-He received the 2013-2014 BU ADC Pilot Grant.
-He is a recipient of the NIH Loan Repayment Program.
+Dr. Mez is a 2015 Spivack Neuroscience Scholar and a recipient of the 2018 Carlos S. Kase Outstanding Contribution to Neurology Research Award.
+He is a recipient of a Peer Reviewed Alzheimer’s Research Project Grant from the Department of Defense, a K23 Mentored Patient-Oriented Research Career Development Award from the National Institute on Aging, a New Investigator Research Grant from the Alzheimer’s Association, a BU ADC Pilot Grant, a BU Clinical and Translational Science Institute Pilot Grant and the NIH Loan Repayment Program.
 He is a member of the American Academy of Neurology, the American Society of Human Genetics, the International Society to Advance Alzheimer’s Research and Treatment and the Society for Behavioral and Cognitive Neurology

 - University of Maryland School of Medicine, MD